Extending CSST Emulator to post-DESI era: Spectral Equivalence Method

-Besides the geometric differences mentioned above, the distinct expansion histories lead to different linear growth factors at low redshifts.
+Besides the geometric differences mentioned above, the distinct expansion histories lead to different linear growth factors at lower redshifts.
 Consequently, for models that only satisfy the distance-matched condition, the nonlinear matter power spectra still diverge at large scales, even though the initial conditions are identical.
 To maintain the identical linear power, we further require the mass fluctuation $\sigma(R, z)$ between $\mcal$ and $\mcal_{eq}$ to be matched.
 Here we take $R=8\,\mpch$.
 Therefore, the second demand is the amplitude-matched criterion, which is achieved by adjusting the present matter density fluctuation $\sigma_{8, eq}$ for each $\mcal_{eq}$ to satisfy the equation

 In our case, $D(z)$ is the scale-independent linear growth factor derived from Eq.~\ref{eq:hubble}.
 Although the linear growth factor of total matter density becomes scale-dependent in the presence of massive neutrinos, the scale-independent growth factor accurately captures the structural growth of CDM and baryons under the Newtonian motion gauge~\cite{2020JCAP...09..018P,2022JCAP...09..068H}.
 Several studies have demonstrated that combining the nonlinear `cb' power spectrum with the linear neutrino auto-power spectrum provides a reliable approximation to the nonlinear power for total non-relativistic matter (e.g., \cite{2008PhRvL.100s1301S,2011MNRAS.410.1647A,2014PhRvD..89j3515U,2015JCAP...07..043C,2016ApJ...820..108H}).
-Therefore, the method is equally applicable to the clustering of total matter, although the analysis here focuses on the spectral equivalence of the `cb' clustering.
+Therefore, the method is equally applicable to the clustering of total matter, although the analysis here focuses on the spectral equivalence of the `cb' clustering. { The comparison of normalized growth factors $\hat{D} \equiv D(a)/D(a_*)$ is shown in the bottom panels of Figure~\ref{fig:bg-comparison}.
+The normalization ensures that $\sigma_8$ is matched at the target redshifts according to Eq.~\ref{eq:sigma8}.
+Similar to the comoving distance, the maximum deviation of $\hat{D}$ occurs near the zero-crossing point of $H_{\mcal_{\rm eq}}/H_{\mcal}-1$.}